The

 Modes are not the first thing you must approach with this material — and you can in fact put that off before going ahead and working in any scales, chords, or shapes anywhere on the whole neck.
 But if you're not familiar with modes, then a quick description is easy to understand.
 First understand two definitions:

 So: you may be familiar with the Major scale; and the Minor scale.
-The Major scale is built from what's called the Diatonic scale (which for now, really is like just two names, for the same scale).
+The Major scale is built from what's called the Diatonic scale (which for now, is really just like two names for the same scale).
 The Major scale has all Major and Perfect intervals: M2, M3, P4, P5, M6, and M7.
 And now in fact, the Minor scale comes out of the same Diatonic scale.
 To lay out the Minor scale, you start playing that same scale from the 6th scale degree.
 This gives us the minor sequence of intervals: M2, m3, P4, P5, m6, and m7.

 • [Capital M is "Major", lowercase m is "Minor", and P is "Perfect".]

-So now we'll see that even if the seven notes are the same notes, the interval sequence will be different when you start at a different note; and so, those two scales have different tonalities.
+So now we'll see that even if the seven notes are the same notes, the interval sequence will be different when you start at a different note; and then, those two scales have different tonalities.
 The Diatonic scale with all natural notes is: C D E F G A B C. And: the Major scale: C D E F G A B C; sounds different than the Minor scale: A B C D E F G A; because the sequence of the (same) intervals is not the same.

-So this way, you're "constructing" a new scale, from the same sequence of intervals (and even the same notes); yet, they are shifted when you anchor at a different root note.
+So this way, you're "constructing" a new scale, from the same sequence of intervals (and even the same notes); yet, they are shifted, when you anchor at a different root note.
 You then wind up with a different tonality — and that's a different mode.

 Yay may also hear the term "mode" without referring to a particular scale — for example, you could simply be in a "Major mode", or a "Minor mode".
 But in our context, the mode is always referring to the particular scale.